• Home >

 Key Takeaways

-• A permanent address is a stable location used for legal and official matters, and it’s listed on important documents such as your driver’s license and passport.
+• A permanent address is a stable, long-term location used for legal and official purposes.

 • Virtual mailbox services offer a modern solution for obtaining a permanent address, providing flexibility and convenience for those without a fixed residence.